Explained: ‘Vivaad se Vishwas’ scheme in India’s tax mechanism

 The founder of tax advisory firm Transaction Square, Girish Vanvari said that several companies and individuals who are facing litigation can use the new scheme to settle the cases.

-He also added that the government will be able to monetise the amount of money that is presently stuck in litigation over the years as in several cases the interest and penalty come to more than 100% of the tax demand.
+He also added that the government will be able to monetise the amount of money that is presently stuck in litigation over the years as in several cases the interest and penalty come to more than 100 per cent of the tax demand.

 No intention to tax global income of NRIs in India, says Sitharaman

-Experts also believes that this scheme could also be a big draw for the MNCs that could resolve some legacy tax issues.
+Experts also believe that this scheme could also be a big draw for the MNCs that could resolve some legacy tax issues.

 The industry trackers informed that already several firms have started reaching out to their tax advisers and lawyers to check if they could take advantage of the "Vivad Se Vishwas" scheme.